rosado-io/docs/get-started/react-native.md

 # React Native SDK

-This guide provides instructions to integrate Authgear with a React Native app.
+This guide provides instructions on integrating Authgear with a React Native app.
 Supported platforms include:

 * React Native 0.60.0 or higher